 Given the transaction and valuation emphasis on EBITDA, it is important for business owners, advisers, and appraisers to develop a better understanding of the relationship between EBITDA and EBIT for individual companies at a point in time and over time, as well as in comparison to other companies.

-Stated simplistically, if a company has very low capital intensity, as measured by ongoing D&A relative to EBIT, there are more dollars of EBITDA left over for EBIT than a company with very high capital intensity.
+Stated simplistically, if a company has very low capital intensity (see here to know about whether urgent loans for bad credit score are available or not), as measured by ongoing D&A relative to EBIT, there are more dollars of EBITDA left over for EBIT than a company with very high capital intensity.

 The EBIT Multiple is 7.0x – What is the EBITDA Multiple?